SCCAF/sccaf/README.md

 - Docker container: to use SCCAF from its docker container you will need [Docker](https://docs.docker.com/install/) installed.
 - Source code: to use and install from the source code directly, you will need to have git, Python3 and pip.

+The tool depends on other Python/conda packages, but these are automatically resolved by the different installation methods.

+The tool has been tested with the following versions:
+- conda: versions 4.7.5 and 4.7.10, but it should work with most other versions.
+- Docker: version 18.09.2, but should work with most other versions.
+- Python: versions 3.6.5 and 3.7.
+We don't expect this to work with Python 2.x.
+- Pip3: version 9.0.3, but any version of pip3 should work.

+This software doesn't require any non-standard hardware.

 # Installation

 ## pip